-In this short dramatic scene, MARSHALL visits his old childhood friend RONALD to ask him for a favor.
+In this short dramatic scene, MARSHALL visits his old childhood friend RONALD to ask him for a favor regarding a group of young boys.

 - Download the free .pdf screenplay version: Stubs